danieldafoe/danieldafoe/README.md

 # Welcome, traveller!

 I'm Daniel Dafoe, an inclusive web designer and software engineer from Earth.
-I've worked as a quality assurance tester, front-end engineer, technical lead, design technologist, and a profressor.
-Creating web experiences everyone can use is _dearly_ important to me.
+I've worked as a web accessibility engineer, professor, design technologist, technical lead, front-end engineer, and quality assuranc tester.

+Creating web experiences people can use is _dearly_ important to me.

 - 💬 Ask me about web accessibility, linguistics, or CSS.
 - 🧠 I’m currently learning Japanese and American Sign Language.